Defining Issues | December 2022

 • Are fungible

-• While one or more future accounting or disclosure decisions made by the Board may not apply to all entities (e.g., may not apply to certain entities that apply industry-specific US GAAP), the project’s scope would encompass all entities (i.e. public, private and not-for-profit, and across all industries).
+• While some proposals do not apply to all entities (e.g. some acquisition cost decisions do not apply to certain entities that apply industry-specific US GAAP), the project’s overall scope encompasses all entities (i.e. public, private and not-for-profit and across all industries).

 Measurement of in-scope crypto assets

-• They should be measured at fair value, with fair value changes recorded in current period earnings (see "Presentation" below).
+• They would be measured at fair value, with fair value changes recorded in current period earnings (see ‘Presentation’ below).

-• Not to require or permit an alternative measurement, such as historical cost less impairment, for crypto assets not traded in an active market.
+• Not to require or permit an alternative measurement (e.g. historical cost less impairment, for crypto assets not traded in an active market).

-• Commissions, transaction fees and other charges incurred to acquire crypto assets should be expensed as incurred – unless other, industry-specific US GAAP (such as ASC 946 or ASC 940) applies, in which case the entity will continue to follow that guidance.
+• Commissions, transaction fees and other charges incurred to acquire crypto assets would be expensed as incurred – unless other, industry-specific US GAAP (such as ASC 946 or ASC 940) applies, in which case the entity would continue to follow that guidance.

-• That the above measurement decisions should not differ between public and private entities.
+• Measurement would not differ between public and private entities.

 Presentation

-• Balance sheet – Holdings of in-scope crypto assets should be presented separately from other intangible assets.
-Some Board members observed that guidance on current vs. non-current classification was not necessary; entities should apply existing US GAAP.
+• Balance sheet – Holdings of in-scope crypto assets would be presented separately from other intangible assets.
+Some Board members observed that guidance on current versus noncurrent classification was not necessary; entities would apply existing US GAAP.

-• Statement of cash flows – Cash flows received from the sale, immediately or almost immediately after acquisition, of crypto assets received as non-cash consideration should be classified in cash flows from operations.
+• Statement of cash flows – Cash flows received from the sale, nearly immediately after acquisition, of crypto assets received as noncash consideration in the ordinary course of business would be classified as cash flows from operations.
 Otherwise, no explicit cash flows guidance would be provided; ASC 230 provides adequate guidance.

 Disclosure

-The Board tentatively decided to require the following disclosures in entities’ annual financial statements.
-These requirements apply equally to public and private entities, and also apply to those entities that follow industry-specific guidance (e.g. ASC 946) to the extent not duplicative therewith.
+The following disclosure requirements would apply equally to public and private entities, and also to those entities that follow industry-specific guidance (e.g. ASC 946) to the extent not otherwise required:

 • The disclosures required by ASC 820 (fair value).

 • The entity’s crypto asset holdings at each reporting date presented, disaggregated by each significant holding (e.g. BTC, ETH, Litecoin).
-For each significant holding, the number of units held, cost basis (and how that was determined) and fair value.*
+For each significant holding, the number of units held, cost basis and fair value.*

-• A roll-forward of the entity’s crypto asset holdings, showing additions, disposals (by sale or otherwise), gains and losses, along with disclosure about the nature of the additions (e.g. purchases, mining or staking rewards) and/or disposals.
+• A roll forward of the entity’s crypto asset holdings in the aggregate, showing additions, disposals (by sale or otherwise), gains and losses, along with disclosure about the nature of the additions (e.g. purchases, mining or staking rewards) and/or disposals.

 • Cumulative realized gains and losses, disaggregated so that realized gains and losses are presented on a gross, rather than net, basis.